BerryLoader/.github/profile/README.md

 - [How to install BerryLoader & mods](https://github.com/BerryLoader/BerryLoader/wiki/Installing-BerryLoader-&-mods)
 - [How to get started with making mods](https://github.com/BerryLoader/BerryLoader/wiki/Creating-your-own-mod)

+If you have any questions, feel free to ask in the #stacklands-modding channel in [Sokpop's Discord server](https://discord.gg/sokpop)

 This project was made with love for the Stacklands community. 💖💜